Annual General Meeting and Presentation

 - 2016: Zoologist Dr. Lindy Lumsden on bats

-- 2017: Ecologist Dr. Graeme Lorimer on fire ecology
+- 2017: Environmental scientist Dr. Graeme Lorimer on fire ecology

 - 2018: Ecologist John Harris on Melbourne's nocturnal fauna